omar2535/omar2535.github.io/notes/certs/aws-certified-solutions-architect-associate.md

 ## Storage Gateway

+- for connecting on premise to cloud
+- doesn't support access from multiple locations simultaneously
 - **File Gateway**: For flat files, stored directly on S3
 - **Volume Gateway**
   - **Stored Volumes**: Entire Dataset is stored on site and is asyncrhonously backed up to S3